pubpub/platform/core/README.md

 ## Prisma

+We currently only use Prisma for managing migrations.

 The Prisma [Quickstart guide](https://www.prisma.io/docs/getting-started/quickstart) is how our prisma folder was initially created.
 That set of instructions has useful pointers for doing things like db migrations.

 The `~/prisma/seed.ts` file will initiate the database with a set of data.
 This seed is run using `pnpm reset`.
 You will have to run this each time you stop and start supabase since doing so clears the database.